sovity/edc-ce/docs/getting-started/documentation/key-concepts.md

 ### 3. Contract Definition / Data Offer

-A **Contract Definition**, also referred to as a **Data Offer**, formalizes the terms and conditions of catalog crawling, negotiating for an asset and transfering the actual data.
+A **Contract Definition**, also referred to as a **Data Offer**, formalizes the terms and conditions of catalog crawling, negotiating for an asset and transferring the actual data.
 It includes the applicable policies and identifies the specific assets available for access.

 **Related Concepts**:
 - **Asset**: The contract definition specifies which assets are available to be crawled and negotiated for.